Erk-G/music-quiz/README.md

 ## Notes and Current Goals

-With this update the front end is pretty much done.
-On the code side Question.js and by exctension Board.js isn't really built to dewal with what actual questions will contain so they will both be changed a bit once I have a concrete example. useEffect is leftover as when I have the db set up I will need it to call an API.
+With this update the front end is pretty much done.  useEffect is leftover as when I have the db set up I will need it to call an API.
 Need the buttons to be unclickable after clicked but this will happen later as I don't think it is super important.
-Player's and player score will also need to be added to questions and board.
 Lastly the CSS, the game looks pretty barren.

 My next steps are adding in Player score, creating a psql db, an api to interact with the db and maybe a helper api for the front end.